danielaparker/jsoncons/doc/ref/bson/basic_bson_cursor.md

 Constructor3 (3)-(4) read from a buffer or stream source and set `ec` if a parsing error is encountered while processing the initial event.

-Note: It is the programmer's responsibility to ensure that `basic_msgpack_cursor` does not outlive any source passed in the constuctor, as `basic_msgpack_cursor` holds pointers to but does not own these resources.
+Note: It is the programmer's responsibility to ensure that `basic_bson_cursor` does not outlive any source passed in the constuctor, as `basic_bson_cursor` holds pointers to but does not own these resources.

 #### Parameters